1. In what fora are insurance disputes litigated?

 Turkish insurance law does not provide any restriction with regard to coverage for losses caused by acts of terrorism.
 Even though general conditions of an insurance type such as fire insurance do not include terror by default, the insured may request to include this risk in return for an additional premium.

 On 6 September 2019, Turk Re was founded by the Ministry of Treasury and Finance.
-Turk Re has a capital of 600 million Turkish lira and its sole shareholder is the Ministry of Treasury and Finance.
+Turk Re has a capital of 600 million Turkish liras and its sole shareholder is the Ministry of Treasury and Finance.
 Turk Re aims to retain US$210 million of US$1.4 billion in Turkey that is transferred abroad through reinsurance each year, said the general manager of Turk Re.
+In September 2020, Turk Re stated that the premium held domestically in the last six months was 597 million liras.

 Moreover, the Insurance and Private Pension Regulation and Supervision Agency (IRSA) was founded on 18 October 2019 with the Presidential Decree No. 47 to act as the new insurance regulatory agency.
 As per this decree, all references previously made to the Ministry of Treasury and Finance and the Undersecretariat of the Treasury in legislation regarding insurance law will be made to the IRSA.
 The IRSA will regulate the insurance market with secondary legislation, protect insured parties and market participants, and carry out inspections and audits regarding insurance undertakings where necessary.